lamhine/srps/README.md

 - `policy_index` should be **city-level**, but included in your person-level dataset (i.e., merged in already).
 I will provide this once it's done.
 - Make sure all categorical variables are coded as **factors**.

----

-Let me know if you want to change the model, add more races, or customize the figure.
-Otherwise, once your data is loaded correctly, just run the script from top to bottom.